OUR Q&A

 Why is our support service for finding a residence free of charge?

-Visavie will receive a referral fee from any private seniors’ residence in Québec or Ontario if the older adult moves into a residence within either of these networks.
+Visavie will receive a referral fee from any residence in the private seniors’ housing network in Quebec or Ontario if the senior moves into a residence in either of these networks.

 How long should I expect to spend looking for a place to live?